steveh127/UM-Micropython/SQUiXL/README.md

 # Micropython on SQUiXL.

-It is assumed anyone wishing to run micropython on SQUiXL already has familiarity with micropython on the ESP32.
+It is assumed anyone wishing to run micropython on SQUiXL already has familiarity with micropython on the ESP32 and asynchronous programming in python.
 SQUiXL is probaly not a good place to start with micropython as the hardware configuration is 'interesting' with the need to drive a large full colour touchscreen.
 It is assumed *esptool, mpremote* and *Thonny* are available.

 I develop using a Linux setup, specifically the *geany* editor setup to use *mpremote* to copy files to the SQ and run code directly.